-Basler IP Fixed Dome Cameras are equipped with day/night functionality.
+Basler IP Cameras with the letters "dn" at the end of the model name (e.g., BIP2-640c-dn) are equipped with day/night functionality.
 Cameras with day/night functionality are well-suited for use in areas with natural lighting during the day and artificial lighting at night.
-When used with an IR illuminator, these cameras can also produce high-quality images in areas with little visible light, which makes them very useful in applications with poor lighting.
+And when used with a supplemental IR illuminator, these cameras can produce high-quality images in areas with little visible light, which makes them very useful in applications with poor lighting.